stadium

 • Spectator Seating: Simple earthen embankments surrounding the track, accommodating approximately 45,000 people.

-• The Single Seat: A marble pedestal reserved for the Priestess of Demeter Chamyne, the only woman permitted to watch the games.
+• The honorary seat: A marble pedestal on the northern slope intended for the Priestess of Demeter Chamyne, the only woman allowed to watch the men’s games.

 • Modern Use: Hosted the shot put event during the 2004 Athens Olympic Games.